biagioo/TypingGame/README.md

 Create structure, work from the high level down, reference big labs

 game todos:
--Shuffle words
+-Shuffle words √
--create & render countdown
+-create & render countdown √
 -create & render score calculator
 - connect game and game input
--fetch multiple reducers
+- when the user types the right word, display a new word

 flow